wpsmith/simple-twitter-connect/readme.txt

 Yes.
 In order to make the plugin more compatible with caching plugins like WP-Super-Cache, the data for a Twitter connect account is retreived from the server using an AJAX request.
 This means that there will be a slight delay while the data is retrieved, but the page has already been loaded and displayed.
 Most of the time this will not be noticable.

+= Why does the settings screen warn me that I don't have a URL shortener plugin? =

+Simple Twitter Connect does not implement a URL shortening service in favor of letting other plugins implement one for it.
+A shortener plugin should implement the "get_permalink" function for it to be detected.

+The WordPress.com stats plugin implements this, and it provides shortlinks to "wp.me" URLs.
+If you wish to use another shortener plugin, tell that plugin's author to implement this same standard, and the plugin will automatically be detected and used by Simple Twitter Connect.

+The standard is "function get_shortlink($post_id)" where the function returns the shortlink as a string.
+This should be trivally easy to implement for any plugin author.

 == Screenshots ==